cassiozen/mithryn-ttrpg/README.md

 ## Classless Characters

 A character’s role is not dictated by rigid archetypes.
 Instead, choices, and lived experiences shape their specialties.
 Players are free to evolve their characters organically, without being locked into a class track.

-## Player-Centered Dice

-I believe that players should always know what number they’re aiming for: This empowers informed decisions.
-Roll-under mechanics achieve this, but can feel alien since in virtually every dice game higher = better.
-Target Numbers bridge that gap - They require a pre-calculation when creating the character, but makes the gameplay simple, transparent, and intuitive.

 ## Emergent Narrative, Not Forced Narrative